google/rust-design-faq/src/codebase.md

 from a supply-chain security point of view.
 Your author would agree, but it's just the way you do things in Rust.
 Stop creating your own data structures.

+Then again:

+> it’s equally miserable to implement performant, low-level data structures in
+> C++; you’ll be specializing on lots of things like is_trivially_movable etc. - MY.

 ## Should I have a few big crates or lots of small ones?

 In the past, it was recommended to have small crates to get optimal build time.